EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_safety/README.md

 ```
 roscd turtlebot2i_mapping/maps
 ```
-2. Edit `map.yaml` and uncomment the lines for risk mitigation training or test.
+2. Edit `map.yaml` and make changes to load the correct occupancy grid map for risk mitigation.
+In this file, the `image` attribure shold be set as one of the following values:
+  - `image: map_test1.pgm` -> Use this setup when loading the `Scene_Builder_test1.lua`
+  - `image: map_training.pgm` -> Use this setup when loading the `Scene_Builder_training.lua`
+3. In the `map.yaml` file, make sure that `origin` attribute is set correctly.
+Suggested values for each scene is already in this file.

 ## 2.2.
 Running the Risk Assessment